binokula/binokula.github.io/mkdocs/docs/admin-guide.md

 > * Another way to edit an existing report is by making changes on powerbi.com with your publisher account.
 Re-publishing from Power BI Desktop will override these changes.

 ####Report for Mobile Viewing
-Power BI Mobile support is supported by Binokula.
-All you need to do is create the mobile view of a report in the Power BI Desktop file and publish it to your tenant.
+Power BI Mobile is supported by Binokula.
+All you need to do is create the mobile view of a report in the Power BI Desktop file and publish it to your Tenant.
 Please see [Microsoft's Power BI Phone Report documentation](https://docs.microsoft.com/en-us/power-bi/desktop-create-phone-report) for more information on configuring phone layout on Power BI Desktop.
 <details>
   <summary>
     Show Phone Layout option in Power BI Desktop